A fantastic culinary experience based in Peru, taking you on a journey from the markets to some of the top restaurants the country has to offer.

 All prices are approximate and subject to currency fluctuations until final payment has been made.

-Welcome to Lima, the cosmopolitan capital of Peru.
+Today we arrive in Lima, the cosmopolitan capital of Peru.
 After a transfer to your hotel you have the opportunity to rest, or for earlier arriving flights, to stretch your legs and get to know your neighborhood.
-A welcome letter from your tour leader will be waiting for you at reception with information on tomorrows departure times and meeting time.
-The following morning, you will have a pre- trip briefing and meet you tour leader and travel friends for the week.

 Today we will get into the kitchen – literally, by starting with a very memorable interactive culinary tourism experience.
 On this very unique start to your Peru food tour you can chat with top Peruvian chefs about ingredients and trade secrets that make their dishes delicious while getting a behind the scenes look where the magic happens in the kitchen.